-- a) that airline is not an airline of the other Party under Article 1(4) (Definitions); - b) substantial ownership and effective control of that airline are not vested in: - (i) for airlines of the United States, the Government of the United States, nationals of the United States, or both; - (ii) for airlines of Sint Maarten, the Government of Sint Maarten, nationals of the Kingdom of the Netherlands who are formally registered as local citizens with Dutch nationality in the municipal registry of Sint Maarten, or both; or - c) that airline has failed to comply with the laws and regulations referred to in Article 5 (Application of Laws) of this Agreement.
+- a) that airline is not an airline of the other Party under Article 1(4) (Definitions) of this Agreement; - b) substantial ownership and effective control of that airline are not vested in: - (i) for airlines of the United States, the Government of the United States, nationals of the United States, or both; - (ii) for airlines of the Caribbean part of the Netherlands, nationals of the Kingdom of the Netherlands, in respect of the Caribbean part of the Netherlands, as defined in Article 1 (Definitions) of this Agreement; or - c) that airline has failed to comply with the laws and regulations referred to in Article 5 (Application of Laws) of this Agreement.

-2. Unless immediate action is essential to prevent further noncompliance with subparagraph1c of this Article, the rights established by this Article shall be exercised only after consultation with the other Party.
+2. Unless immediate action is essential to prevent further noncompliance with subparagraph 1c of this Article, the rights established by this Article shall be exercised only after consultation with the other Party.

-3. This Article does not limit the rights of either Party to withhold, revoke, suspend, limit, or impose conditions on the operating authorization or technical permission of an airline or airlines of the other Party in accordance with the provisions of Article 6 (Safety) or Article 7 (Aviation Security).
+3. This Article does not limit the rights of either Party to withhold, revoke, suspend, limit, or impose conditions on the operating authorization or technical permission of an airline or airlines of the other Party in accordance with the provisions of Article 6 (Safety) or Article 7 (Aviation Security) of this Agreement.